 Our laboratory studies how solid and fluid mechanics affect the integrity of the blood-brain barrier, and we use this information to discover new treatments for neurovascular diseases and to develop scaffolds for central nervous system regeneration.

 Our list of publications can be found here:

 In addition to constructing models that investigate the effect of fluid flow on blood vessel integrity and function, our lab also uses engineered vasculature in scaffolds intended to regenerate damaged tissue in the central nervous system (CNS).
-We are investigating the efficacy of vascularized scaffolds to reduce scarring and to promote and guide axon growth following injury to the CNS.
-The image to the left shows axons from the host tissue migrating along transplanted blood vessels.
+We are investigating the efficacy of vascularized scaffolds to reduce scarring and to promote and guide axon growth following spinal cord injury.
+We have also used injectable peptides to deliver other cell types, including mesenchymal stem cells, to the site of injury using magnetic alignment of the scaffold to provide guidance cues to neural cells.
+Our recent work involves the use of 3D-printed scaffolds to direct the infiltration of axons from the host tissue.

 Copyright © 2022 Galie Lab - All Rights Reserved.